tancop/Conductor/docs/steam-client.md

 The JS console lets you run code inside Steam with access to all the internal APIs.
 It's the only way to control the UI and do things the native console doesn't support, like running non-Steam games.

-## Global Properties
+## Global Namespaces

-The `window` object has some interesting properties used to store data and communicate with the backend.
+The `window` object has some important namespaces used to store data and communicate with the backend.

 ### `SteamClient`

-This object is a global namespace for native calls.
+This object is a namespace for native calls.
 It's divided into sub namespaces like `Apps`, `UI` and `System`.
 These contain the actual functions implemented in native code.
 You can see the names for all of them (Steam version 1743554648) in `api-dump.json` but there's no documentation or type info, try them all out if you want!
 If Valve ever adds or removes functions you can dump the new API like this:

 ```javascript
 let api = Object.fromEntries(Object.keys(SteamClient).map(key => [key, Object.keys(SteamClient[key])]));